-1 Pivot Point Mindful Teaching Pro; ISBN-9781951862800 \$258.70 Sales Tax (8.517%) (non-refundable): \$22.03 TOTAL: \$280.73
+1 Pivot Point Mindful Teaching Pro; ISBN-9781951862800 \$258.70

+Sales Tax (8.517%) (non-refundable): \$22.03

 - 1. Complete the required number of Program clock hours. - 2.
-Complete and submit all assigned skill practical assessments through CourseKey, to demonstrate completion of State requirements. - 3.
-Pass the School's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+Complete and submit all practical skill assignments via skill tracker app, to demonstrate completion of practical skill requirements. - 3.
+Complete all assigned written and practical exams with a passing score.

-Upon meeting all requirements listed above for graduation, the Student will receive an official transcript.
+Upon meeting all requirements listed above for graduation, the Student will receive one (1) official transcript. free of charge.
 Students may also request an official current transcript from the School, at any time following graduation.

-Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a graduation/completion certificate.
+Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a certificate of completion.